• Skip to primary navigation

 Alright, I will help you to know how to get Jade Plant to bloom?

-…by providing information on what may cause a jade plant not flowering…
+…by providing information on what may cause a jade plant, not to flower…

-Let’s take a look on Jacqueline’s story below…
+Let’s take a look at Jacqueline’s story below…

 I do love gardening a lil bit too much.
 It just relaxes me to the point…

-…even a lot of money spent.
-Sadly most of it due to the over worry that come within me…
+…even a lot of money was spent.
+Sadly most of it due to the worry that comes within me…

 on the plants that do not grow well It gives a sort of guilty feeling…